Series-wide: Ash Ketchum | Pikachu | Team Rocket Trio | Team Rocket Trio's Pokemon | Team Rocket Organization

 A mysterious Pokémon that appears with Ash sometimes during his journey to Mt.
 Tensei.
 Legend has it that it serves as a shadow guardian, making sure that the Rainbow Wing is not at the wrong hands.

 - Ambiguously Evil: Marshadow's motives are not clear until the very end of movie.
-It also sends Ash into a nightmarish Dream World without Pokémon.
+It also sends Ash into a nightmarish Dream Land without Pokémon.
 But that event also made Ash realize the errors of his ways, and Marshadow does not attempt to interfere further.
 Turns out, according to Bonji, that Marshadow is merely observing Ash to see if he is pure enough to hold the Rainbow Wing.
 This turns tragic, however, when Cross steals the Rainbow Wing from Ash and attempts to summon Ho-Oh himself but thanks to his impure heart, the Rainbow Wing gets corrupted beyond what Marshadow is able to fix and Marshadow begins to attack everyone on sight, which indicates that the Rainbow Wing itself may have an effect on it and is basically the one thing keeping it good and stable.

 - The Watcher: Its purpose is to judge whether a trainer has a good enough heart to summon Ho-Oh at Mt.
 Tensei.